jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (ii) does not appear to involve an ineligible activity; and (c) any fee, charge, or levy payable under regulations in respect of the application is paid.
 (3) For the purposes of subsection (2)﻿(b)﻿(ii), an activity that could be the subject of a determination under section 23 or 24 is not considered to be an ineligible activity.
+Further information
+(3A) The responsible agency may request further information from the applicant for the purposes of subsection (1).
+(3B) If the responsible agency requests further information from the applicant, the time period specified in subsection (1) ceases to run until the applicant provides the information or until the end of the fifth working day after the date of the request (whichever occurs first).
-(4) If the responsible agency decides that the referral application complies with subsection (2), the responsible agency must provide the application to the Minister.
+If referral application complies with subsection (2) (4) If the responsible agency decides that the referral application complies with subsection (2), the responsible agency must provide the application to the Minister.
-(5) If the responsible agency decides that the referral application does not comply with that subsection, the responsible agency must immediately return the application to the applicant, with written reasons for returning it.
+If referral application does not comply with subsection (2) (5) If the responsible agency decides that the referral application does not comply with subsection (2), the responsible agency must immediately return the application to the applicant, with written reasons for returning it.
 (6) If a referral application is lodged again with the responsible agency after it has returned the application,— (a) that application must be treated as a new referral application; and (b) the time period specified in subsection (1) begins again for the responsible agency.